-clean your shower stall daily, after everybody in the home has taken a shower for the day.
-DO The easiest and most effective way is to spray the walls and floor of the stall with an appropriate cleaner and then squeegee.
+clean your shower stall daily, after everybody in the home has taken a shower DO for the day.
+The easiest and most effective way is to spray the walls and floor of the stall with an appropriate cleaner and then squeegee.

-use any regular toilet bowl cleaners if your toilet bowl is placed on a marble or other natu-DON'T ral stone floor.
+DON'T use any regular toilet bowl cleaners if your toilet bowl is placed on a marble or other natural stone floor.
 They are highly acidic.
 Possible spills will dig holes in your marble.
 Clean your bowl with a non-acidic toilet bowl cleaner.